nidhivanjare/Weather-Application/README.md

 # Weather-Application
-This is a Weather appication using open weather map api . https://openweathermap.org/
+This is a Weather appication using free open weather map api . https://openweathermap.org/ Retriving data from JSON file.

 Starting Layout            | Search